temur-yusupov/webhook_bot/README.md

-# webhook_bot
+# INSTRUCTIONS
-Set up a webhook in pyTelegramBotAPI
+This code is built in the pyTelegramBotAPI library to set a webhook using Flask.